Dynamic Graphics

 Rick Archer

 That explanation left me deeply unsatisfied.
-For the past 5 years, in order to receive the artwork I want, I have been forced to accept a CD of useless photographs as well.
+For the past 5 years, in order to receive the artwork I want, I had been forced to accept a CD of useless photographs as well.
 I pay $80 a month for two CDs.
 One CD is photography I don't need and don't want.
 Assuming each CD is worth $40 (half of $80), that is a five-year waste of $2,400.
-I could buy a great digital camera for that money.
+I could buy a great digital camera for that money and take my own pictures!

-This article marks the first time I have ever used a single Dynamic Graphics photograph.
+This article marks the first AND ONLY time I have ever used a single Dynamic Graphics photograph.

-Isn't it ironic that I used them in order to demonstrate how utterly useless they are?
+Isn't it ironic that I have used these photographs in order to demonstrate how utterly useless they are?

-Just for the fun of it, I decided to try an experiment.
+Shortly after Ms. Mann and I finished our email exchange in 2004, just for the fun of it, I decided to try an experiment.
 I selected a photograph from the November 2000 Dynamic Graphics photography collection.
-It was truly an eye-catching photograph for the ages: a hand, a pencil and a piece of paper.
-Then, to make it really clever, a GLOVE plus an attractive green background was included.
+It was a truly eye-catching photograph for the ages: a hand, a glove, a pencil and a piece of paper (see Exhibit A).
+Then, to make it really artsy, an attractive light green background was included.
+I imagine this photograph was very valuable!
+I felt fortunate to have been forced to buy it.

 A professional photographer undoubtedly spent years acquiring the skill to take a photograph of this magnitude.
 How creative!!

-And how many years of business school training did it take some DG executive to acquire the skill so he or she could figure out a way to force people to pay MONEY for this picture?
+I have to ask this question: How many years of business school training do you suppose it took some clever DG executive to acquire the skill to figure out a way to force people to pay MONEY for this picture?

 For the second phase of the experiment, I attempted to create a similar picture using my own meager Photography skills.